postcss/postcss/API.md

 ### `atrule.name`

-The at-rule's name.
+The at-rule’s name.
 This is the identifier that immediately follows the `@`.

 ```js
 var root  = postcss.parse('@media print {}');